 Implementors of Isabelle tools and applications are encouraged to make derived Isabelle logos for their own projects using this template.
+The license is the same as for the regular Isabelle distribution (BSD).

 7.9 Output the version identifier of the Isabelle distribution